-Well-being Outcome/Scrutiny Committee Well-being Objective Ref Action Responsible and Prosperous Vale (E&R) development and protecting our environment take up of Welsh Government Concessionary Travel Schemes (2018/19).
-WO2: An Environmentally Responsible and Prosperous Vale (E&R) O4: Promoting sustainable development and protecting our environment ER13 Deliver a co-ordinated approach to managing Barry Island (2018/19).
-WO2: An Environmentally Responsible and Prosperous Vale (E&R) O4: Promoting sustainable development and protecting our environment ER15 Review and implement the Council's Carbon Management Plan and targets to reduce emissions from street lighting, council vehicles and council buildings (2017/18).
-WO2: An Environmentally Responsible and Prosperous Vale (E&R) O4: Promoting sustainable development and protecting our environment ER16 Develop and implement a waste reduction strategy and remodel our waste management infrastructure to increase participation in recycling, reduce the growth of municipal waste and meet national targets (2018/19).
-WO2: An Environmentally Responsible and Prosperous Vale (E&R) O4: Promoting sustainable development and protecting our environment ER18 Minimise the risk and impact of flooding and coastal erosion via an effective Flood Management Plan, flood reduction measures and a Shoreline Management Plan (2017/18).
-WO2: An Environmentally Responsible and Prosperous Vale (E&R) O4: Promoting sustainable development and protecting our environment ER19 Achieve four National Beach Awards in recognition of the high standard of cleanliness, good facilities and attractiveness of our beaches (2018/19).
-WO3: An Aspirational and Culturally Vibrant Vale (L&C) O6: Valuing culture and diversity AC10 Improve our knowledge of the diverse needs of the community, so that groups of people protected under the Equality Act 2010 can better access Council services.
-(2019/20) WO3: An Aspirational and Culturally Vibrant Vale (L&C) O6: Valuing culture and diversity AC12 Implementing the Welsh Language Standards to improve access to services and information.
-(2019/20) WO4: An Active and Healthy Vale (HL&SC) O7: Encouraging and promoting active and healthy lifestyles AH1 Work in partnership to deliver a range of activities through our leisure, community facilities and parks to increase levels of participation and physical activity.
-WO4: An Active and Healthy Vale O7: Encouraging AH3 Work in partnership to deliver a comprehensive play programme that improves the well-being of children
+Well-being Well-being Ref Action Outcome/Scrutiny Objective Committee Responsible and development take up of Welsh Government Concessionary Travel Prosperous Vale and protecting Schemes (2018/19).
+(E&R) our environment WO2: An O4: Promoting ER13 Deliver a co-ordinated approach to managing Barry Environmentally sustainable Island (2018/19).
+Responsible and development Prosperous Vale and protecting (E&R) our environment WO2: An O4: Promoting ER15 Review and implement the Council's Carbon Environmentally sustainable Management Plan and targets to reduce emissions Responsible and development from street lighting, council vehicles and council Prosperous Vale and protecting buildings (2017/18).
+(E&R) our environment WO2: An O4: Promoting ER16 Develop and implement a waste reduction strategy Environmentally sustainable and remodel our waste management infrastructure to Responsible and development increase participation in recycling, reduce the growth Prosperous Vale and protecting of municipal waste and meet national targets (E&R) our environment (2018/19).
+WO2: An O4: Promoting ER18 Minimise the risk and impact of flooding and coastal Environmentally sustainable erosion via an effective Flood Management Plan, Responsible and development flood reduction measures and a Shoreline Prosperous Vale and protecting Management Plan (E&R) our environment (2017/18).
+WO2: An O4: Promoting ER19 Achieve four National Beach Awards in recognition of Environmentally sustainable the high standard of cleanliness, good facilities and Responsible and development attractiveness of our beaches (2018/19).
+Prosperous Vale and protecting (E&R) our environment WO3: An O6: Valuing AC10 Improve our knowledge of the diverse needs of the Aspirational and culture and community, so that groups of people protected under Culturally Vibrant diversity the Equality Act 2010 can better access Council Vale services.
+(2019/20) (L&C) WO3: An O6: Valuing AC12 Implementing the Welsh Language Standards to Aspirational and culture and improve access to services and information.
+Culturally Vibrant diversity (2019/20) Vale (L&C) WO4: An Active 07: AH1 Work in partnership to deliver a range of activities and Healthy Vale Encouraging through our leisure, community facilities and parks to (HL&SC) and promoting increase levels of participation and physical activity. active and healthy lifestyles WO4: An Active 07: AH3 Work in partnership to deliver a comprehensive play and Healthy Vale Encouraging programme that improves the well-being of children

-Well-being Outcome/Scrutiny Committee Well-being Objective Ref Action (HL&SC)- and promoting- active and- healthy- lifestyles- and their families (2019/20).
+Well-being Outcome/Scrutiny Committee Well-being Objective Ref Action (HL&SC) and promoting active and healthy lifestyles and their families (2019/20).
 WO4: An Active and Healthy Vale (HL&SC) O7: Encouraging and promoting active and healthy lifestyles AH6 Achieve Green Flag status for 7 parks as a mark of excellence, demonstrating good amenities and community involvement in the parks (2017/18).